-Following receipt of notice or a Formal Complaint of an alleged violation of this Policy, the Title IX Coordinator (or designee) engages in an initial assessment, which is typically one to five business days in duration.
+Following receipt of notice or a formal complaint of an alleged violation of University Policy 1065, the Title IX Coordinator (or designee) engages in an initial assessment, which is typically one to five business days in duration.
 The steps in an initial assessment can include:

-1. If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a Formal Complaint, and will assist them to do so, if desired.
-If they do not wish to do so, the Title IX
+1. If notice is given, the Title IX Coordinator seeks to determine if the person impacted wishes to make a formal complaint, and will assist them to do so, if desired.
+If they do not wish to do so, the

-Coordinator determines whether to initiate a Formal Complaint because a violence risk assessment indicates a compelling threat to health and/or safety.
+Title IX Coordinator determines whether to initiate a formal complaint because a violence risk assessment indicates a compelling threat to health and/or safety.

-- 2. If a Formal Complaint is received, the Title IX Coordinator assesses its sufficiency and works with the Complainant to make sure it is correctly completed. - 3.
-The Title IX Coordinator reaches out to the Complainant to offer Support Measures. - 4.
-The Title IX Coordinator works with the Complainant to ensure they are aware of their right to have an Advisor. - 5.
-The Title IX Coordinator works with the Complainant to determine whether the Complainant prefers a supportive and remedial response, an informal resolution option, or the Formal Grievance Process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the Complainant to gain an understanding of what they hope to get out of the process and then seeks to facilitate implementation.
-No Formal Grievance Process is initiated, though the Complainant can elect to initiate one later, if desired. - If an informal resolution option is preferred, the Title IX Coordinator assesses whether the Formal Complaint is suitable for informal resolution, which informal mechanism may serve the situation best, and may seek to determine if the Respondent is also willing to engage in informal resolution.
-A Respondent always has the right to decline any information resolution and request a Formal Grievance Process. - If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX and/or Policy 1065: - o If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - o If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the Formal Complaint, if any), assesses which policies may apply, and will refer the matter accordingly.
-Please note that a determination that a Formal Complaint does not fall under the jurisdiction of Title IX does not limit the university's authority to address the Formal Complaint under this policy or any other applicable policy.
+- 2. If a formal complaint is received, the Title IX Coordinator assesses its sufficiency and works with the complainant to make sure it is correctly completed. - 3.
+The Title IX Coordinator reaches out to the complainant to offer support measures. - 4.
+The Title IX Coordinator works with the complainant to ensure they are aware of their right to have an advisor. - 5.
+The Title IX Coordinator works with the complainant to determine whether the complainant prefers a supportive and remedial response, an informal resolution option, or the formal grievance process. - If a supportive and remedial response is preferred, the Title IX Coordinator works with the complainant to gain an understanding of what they hope to get out of the process and then seeks to facilitate implementation.
+No formal grievance process is initiated, though the complainant can elect to initiate one later, if desired. - If an informal resolution option is preferred, the Title IX Coordinator assesses whether the formal complaint is suitable for informal resolution, which informal mechanism may serve the situation best, and may seek to determine if the respondent is also willing to engage in informal resolution.
+A respondent always has the right to decline any information resolution and request a formal grievance process. - If a formal grievance process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Policy 1065: - If it does, the Title IX Coordinator will initiate the formal investigation and grievance process, directing the investigation to address: - an incident, and/or - a pattern of alleged misconduct, and/or - a culture/climate issue, based on the nature of the complaint. - If it does not, the Title IX Coordinator determines that Title IX does not apply (and will "dismiss" that aspect of the formal complaint, if any), assesses which policies may apply, and will refer the matter accordingly.
+Please note that a determination that a formal complaint does not fall under the jurisdiction of Title IX does not limit the university's authority to address the formal complaint under this policy or any other applicable policy.